pusher/pusher-http-node/README.md

 In order to use this library, you need to have an account on <http://pusher.com>.
 After registering, you will need the application credentials for your app.

-This branch contains the release candidate [push notification support](https://pusher.com/push-notifications).
+This branch contains the release candidate for [push notification support](https://pusher.com/push-notifications).

 For version 1.3.x please see the [v1.3.x branch](https://github.com/pusher/pusher-http-node/tree/v1.3.x).